 More than its great look, it’s also built for performing tricks.
 It has ABEC-7 bearings and polyurethane wheels which makes it fast and precise.
 It’s torsion bar is also strongly-built which allows it to endure countless strains of physical abuse from grinding alongside with other strenuous tricks.
 It also weighs about 6.48 pounds and 34” in length, which is considerably average.

-In a nutshell, this caster board is a perfect fit for those who are looking for a caster board for pros that can perform tricks.
-It’s a little bit pricey but if you’re into premium grade caster boards, it’ll be worth the price you will pay.
+In a nutshell, this caster board is a good fit for those who are looking for a caster board for pros that can perform tricks.
+It’s a little bit pricey than other boards, but if you’re into premium grade caster boards, you might want to consider this board.

 If you’re on a tight budget and you’re looking for an alternative to the RipStik caster boards, this caster board can do the job.
 Spec wise, it still has the concave deck and high-grade urethane wheels that is present in almost all caster boards.
 It weighs about 6 pounds, 33” in length and has a 220 pound load capacity.
 It basically has all the standard specs a caster board might have.

-However, you may have to accept a lower-quality built as a trade-off for its cheap price.
-It does the job but maybe not for a very long time.
+However, you may have to accept a trade-off for some of its specs considering its economic value compared to other boards on review.
+It does the job but may not be for a very long time.

-If you’re looking for a caster that makes balancing easier, the RipStik Air is an apt choice for you.
+If you’re looking for a caster that makes balancing easier, the RipStik Air can be an apt choice for you.
 Unlike other RipStik boards, it has a self-centering caster which spares you from the difficulty of balancing a 360-degree caster.

 The RipStik Air is also the lightest among the RipStik caster boards in the market.
-It only weighs about 5.25 pounds, which makes it perfect for performing flips, grinding and other tricks.
-The self-centering caster, more than a tool to make balancing easier, is also perfect for solid landing when doing a flip.
+It only weighs about 5.25 pounds, which makes it suitable for performing flips, grinding and other tricks.
+The self-centering caster, more than a tool to make balancing easier, is also good for solid landing when doing a flip.

 As expected, it also shares the same signatures features of a RipStik-manufactured caster board: high grade urethane wheels, ABEC-5 bearings, concave deck, kick tail and nose and spiked action pads.